jara001/f1tenth-rules/rules.md

 ## 2.2 Track & racing environment

-The competition will take place inside [Abu Dhabi National Exhibition Centre (ADNEC)](https://www.adnec.ae/en).
+The competition will take place inside [Milan Convention Centre](https://www.micomilano.it/en).
 The characteristics of the environment where the track will be built are:

 1. The surface is flat and reflective.
 Therefore, LiDAR beams may reflect from the ground and measure the surrounding area rather than the ground.
 Similarly, depth cameras have problems with proper ground detection.
 2. The track border is constructed from single height air ducts of 33 cm diameter.
 Keep in mind that there can be a gap between the pipes through which the LiDAR beams can pass.
 3. The track will fit into an area of around 30×10 m.
 4. The track can be mapped in either the training sessions on each day or in the qualification session of each team.
-We are not providing dedicated time slots for each team to map the track.
-Although many teams are using SLAM algorithm or vision-based localization techniques, a dedicated **Map Creation** or **Mapping** session is not provided for the teams.
+We are providing dedicated time slots for each team to map the track.
+Although many teams are using SLAM algorithm or vision-based localization techniques, a dedicated **Map Creation** or **Mapping** session is provided for the teams.
 5. The track will be atleast 3 car widths (90cm) wide everywhere around the track to allow for overtaking.
+6. The track will contain a mix of choke points, sharp hairpins, wide straights and extra wide corners to test the algorithms of the cars.
+7. During the practice session, no humans are allowed on the track, except to repair the track or obstacles, or to remove a stopped car.
+8. Removing the car from or placing the car on the track should always be done at the border of the track from the outside.
+9. If the car is not able to drive anymore, the team has to remove the car from the track as soon as possible.

 ## 2.3 Inspection